bsmrdel101/bsmrdel101/README.md

 # About me

-I absolutly love development and coding!
+I absolutly love coding!
 I'm always working on some sort of project to improve my skills, and for fun.
 Game development is also a hobby of mine and I frequently take part in game jams, using Unity and C#.

 [Personal site](https://bennett-smrdel.com)